 What is Polio?

 Polio is a highly contagious disease, usually affecting children from one to five years of age.
-Its primary symptoms include fever, stress, headache, vomiting and pain in the limbs.
-The disease can cause paralysis that is often, and still, untreatable.
+Its primary symptoms include fever, headache, vomiting, fatigue and pain in the limbs and muscle weakness.
+The disease can cause paralysis that is untreatable and is irreversible.
 In late stages, polio can lead to death.

 How is Polio transmitted?

 Polio virus is transmitted in unhygienic conditions through food and drink contaminated by the feces of an infected person.
 If ingested by a non-immunized person , the virus will multiply in the intestine and be excreted through the feces for others to be infected.
 Sometimes the infected person has mild or few symptoms while other times it attacks the nervous system with paralysis in one or several limbs as a result.

 Does Polio affect children older than 5 years old?

 It is very rare for a person to be affected by polio after the age of 5, so MOHP Expanded Program on Immunization EPI , targets all children, aged 0-5 years.
 Non-immunized adults can however still contract the disease, this is why some older children and adult travelers to some Countries , are required to have a Polio vaccination